 - Add the details AI cannot know: turnaround times, service areas, project examples, and the next step you want visitors to take.

 The result you want is a sharper outline, not a finished article.
 That keeps the final page grounded in your real offer instead of generic SEO filler.
+The exercise should produce a prioritized page list, the evidence behind that order, a brief for the first page, and prompts that still require source and publication review.

 Tools that keep this manageable